 The masculine look is highlighted by matte black frames and dark gray lenses.
 No playful colors: positively, these are opposite to a woman’s motorcycle glasses.
 I know even men who would consider these too dull, too military, too state for a free rider.
 Well, I know even more men who definitely love Gravity.

-Variety of colors can be doubled with removable wind-resistant eyeliner that makes protective glasses out of regular ones.
+A variety of colors can be doubled with removable wind-resistant eyeliner that makes protective glasses out of regular ones.
 But here comes the biggest controversy.
 With this liner on, the peripheral view is severely narrowed, so you can only see what’s ahead of you.
-Without it, its protective features disappear, turning Vert to almost ordinary glasses.
+Without it, its protective features disappear, turning Vert into almost ordinary glasses.

 Available lenses are made with TAC technology, making them even more durable and resistant to mechanical damage due to the layered structure.
 Lenses are not replaceable, despite all the variety available: if you want a regular gray glass pair and another one with yellow lenses, you’ll have to buy two.
 Well, I’ll tell it again, for the price of one Wiley X Gravity you can have four Wynd Blocker Verts, so it doesn’t sound disastrous.
 Anyway, any TAC lens is good at resisting damage, polarizing light, and filtering up to 99% (in this case 100%) UV.
 They also filter scattered, reflected, or glaring light.

 As for wearability, these are very lightweight, and at the same time, you will surely notice if they suddenly start sliding down.
 Chances are they won’t.
 The designers rubberized their earpieces, so it will take a very, very strong impact to get Vert off your face.
-They have been tested at various activities, including bicycle rides, running, driving, cycling, boating and so on.
+They have been tested in various activities, including bicycle rides, running, driving, cycling, boating, and so on.